JakobMckenna/NoName/User Manual.md

 ### Project Overview & Tiles

 When a project is selected, users are directed to a project-specific page displaying tiles representing different aspects of project management.
 These tiles offer specific functionalities related to GitHub integration, milestones/sprints, research/bookmarks, and communication.
+To return to your dashboard, click Back to Home Page (1).
+To delete a project, click the delete button (2) ([Figure 8](#f8)).

 <a name="f8"></a>
 <figure>